Africa Israel Investments

 Africa Israel Investments Ltd. (AFI Group) is an international holding and investment company based in Yehud, Israel.
 The group consists of several private and public companies active in areas such as real estate, construction, infrastructure, manufacturing, tourism and leisure.
-The company’s shares are traded on the Tel Aviv Stock Exchange and are a constitute of the TA-25 Index.
-The company became the subject of newspaper coverage in 2008, for its association with the construction of Israeli settlements on the West Bank.
+The company’s shares are traded on the Tel Aviv Stock Exchange and are a constitute of the TA-35 Index.
+The company became the subject of newspaper coverage in 2008, for its association with the construction of Israeli settlements on the West Bank, which are illegal under international law.